Guekka/guekka.github.io/content/hidden/nixos-server-2.md

 # Secrets with Sops

-In order to setup Tailscale, we will use a pre-auth key.
-This will allow us to connect to our server without interaction.
+In order to set up Tailscale, we will use a pre-auth key.
+This allows us to connect to our server without interaction.
 However, we must hide this key, or other people could join our Tailscale network, which could obviously have dangerous consequences.

 There are 2 well-known solutions : agenix and sops-nix.
 I've chosen sops for no particular reason.
 The first step will be to add it to our flake.
 See, we already get a use for it!